Set up a third-party internet connection

 3. Connect the Direct Connect subnet to the global router

-- Click Create a network.
+- Click Create Network.

 - Enter a network name, this will only be used in the control panel.

-- Select a service Servers and hardware.
+- Select a Servers and Hardware service.

 - Enter the subnet name — this will only be used in the control panel.